losfair/mvsqlite/docs/nslock_analysis.md

 Non-owner commits are already blocked by the lock.

-The mark phase also checks overlay reverse references.
-If any child namespace depends on the base at a snapshot newer than the rollback target, rollback is rejected.
+The mark phase keeps an overlay reverse-reference check even though acquire already rejects rollback-ineligible explicit snapshots.
+This is a defensive guard for locks acquired before the validation existed and for resumed rollbacks.
+If any child namespace depends on the base at a snapshot newer than the rollback target, rollback is rejected before any page-index entry is deleted.
 This prevents changing what an existing overlay child reads from its base.

 ### Phase 2: Delete Newer Page Versions